 Your Kid Might Cry – and That’s Okay!

-When we started my son in survival swim lessons, he was ten months old and boy did he cry!
+When we first started wondering what age can babies take swim lessons, our son was ten months old.
+And boy did he cry!
 Truth be told, he didn’t cry – he screamed.
 People thought I was cruel for “forcing him” to do something he clearly didn’t want to do.
 There was concern that I was damaging him somehow by making him do something he was afraid of.
 But it would have been silly to assume he wouldn’t cry.
 And it would have been even more silly to remove him from the lessons because of those tears.

 Swim lessons can be hard, frustrating and new for a child.
 But exposure in a safe and trusted environment can change the experience from tears at having to get in the pool into tears at having to get out of the pool.
 Today, that screaming ten month old is a five year old that would live in the pool if he could.
 He prefers to spend his time underwater, or working on his cannonball.